dmta9796/RecommenderCrudApp/README.md

 tech stack proposal
 typescript and react for front-end;
-django and mongodb for back-end;
+django and postgres for back-end;

 used Kaggle competition dataset for items https://www.kaggle.com/cclark/product-item-data/home